 Knob and tube wiring is a single conductor system, the copper is protected by a rubber, fibre type coating which after 50 years or so has begun to break down.
 Possibly having bare copper exposed.
-The most dangerous part of knob and tube wiring is when it has been “tapped into” by a “handyman”.
+The most dangerous part of this type of wiring is when it has been “tapped into” by a “handyman”.

 If the knob and tube wiring is in good condition and has not been tampered with, there is a way to make it safe.
 See solution 2.

-Knob and tube wiring also has no bond (sometimes incorrectly referred to as ground) wire, the bare copper wire you see in modern wiring.
-If the “hot” (black) knob and tube wire touches a copper water line, or any other metal plumbing line and the wires insulation has broken down the metal may become electrified and the fuse or circuit breaker will NOT trip.
+Knob and tube wiring also have no bond (sometimes incorrectly referred to as ground) wire, the bare copper wire you see in modern wiring.
+If the “hot” (black) knob and tube wire touch a copper water line, or any other metal plumbing line and the wire’s insulation has broken down the metal may become electrified and the fuse or circuit breaker will NOT trip.

 There are solutions to make knob and tube wiring safe.

 1) The best solution is to remove it and install modern Loomex, Romex NMD-type wiring.

 2)You can also GFI protect it.
 This means installing a GFI receptacle or a GFCI breaker as the first device the electricity flows through.
 Then everything “downstream” is protected.
 This must be done for each circuit.
 Your wiring is safe and will be accepted by your insurer.

 If your home still has this outdated type of electrical wiring, it is important to upgrade to a modern electrical system as soon as possible.
 Not only is knob and tube wiring a potential fire hazard, but it can also reduce the value of your home and make it more difficult to sell.